nadeem-ahmed-git/Python-Projects/README.md

     ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%203%20-%20Pharmaceutical%20Data%20Analysis/avg%20price%20manufacturers.png?raw=true)

-       - **Project Overview**: In this project, I analysed a dataset which contains all possible medicines in the Indian Pharmaceutical Industry to help any company to take business decisions by            answerings various questions like - Which manufacturer has the most products?
-What is the average price of the top manufacturers' products?
-How many products have been discontinued?
+       - **Project Overview**: The objective of this analysis is to understand product distribution across manufacturers, pricing strategies, product status, and the relationship between pack size and price.
+We aim to identify prevalent compositions in products, examine pack size distribution, and investigate the prevalence of discontinued products among manufacturers.
          What is the range of prices for top manufacturer? and more.
        - **Data Collection**:
          The dataset was obtained from Kaggle, which included information about name, price, Is_discontinued, manufacturer_name, type, pack_size_label etc.